Classes & Lectures

 - No Charge

-ONLINE JOB SEARCHING
+ONLINE JOB SEEKING

 This class will guide you through the modern job search process, helping you navigate online job postings with confidence.
 Whether you are new to online job searching or looking to refine your approach, this class will equip you with essential skills to stand out to employers.
 Computers provided for class use run on Windows 11.